Laura-Christoph/LC_projects/README.md

 # Welcome to my portfolio

-My name is Laura and I am about to finish my very first semester at the UZH!
+My name is Laura and I just finished my very first semester at the UZH!